nuitrcs/intro_quest_workshop/README.md

 Types of [allocations](http://www.it.northwestern.edu/research/user-services/quest/allocation-guidelines.html) and where to [apply](http://www.it.northwestern.edu/secure/forms/research/allocation-request.html) for them

-Quest has high-memory [Analytics Nodes](http://www.it.northwestern.edu/research/user-services/quest/analytic-nodes.html) for running R and SAS.
-This resource is available to anyone with an account on Quest
+Quest has high-memory [Analytics Nodes](http://www.it.northwestern.edu/research/user-services/quest/analytic-nodes.html) for running R and SAS, available to anyone with an account on Quest

 [Training and Workshops](http://www.it.northwestern.edu/research/campus-events/index.html) available through Research Computing